quasar-team/quasar/Documentation/source/yocto.rst

   just edit (vi) the config file making sure that Configuration.xsd has no path prefix**.

-Connect to the OPC-UA server using UaExpert
+Connect to the OPC UA server using UaExpert
 -------------------------------------------

 |